RajeevBaniya/meeting-notes-summarizer-and-sharer/README.md

-# Meeting Notes Summarizer and Sharer
+# SummerEase - Meeting Notes Summarizer

 link - https://meeting-notes-summarizer-app.vercel.app/

-It helps to summarize meeting transcripts using AI and share them via email.
+Summarize meeting transcripts using AI and share them via email.

 ## How it works
-1. Upload a text transcript of your meeting
+1. Upload your meeting transcript (.txt, .pdf, or .docx)
+2. Fill in meeting details (title, date, participants)
-2. Add custom instructions for the AI
+3. Add custom instructions for the AI
-3. Generate a summary
+4. Generate a summary with extracted action items and decisions
-4. Edit the summary if needed
+5. Edit the summary if needed
-5. Share via email with team members
+6. Share via email with team members

 ## Setup